OpenStackOnRaPi/ostackinstall/README.md

 Postdeployment includes installing OpenStack CLI tool, running additional `post-delopy` script to generate configuration file `clouds.yaml` containing credentials to use OpenStack CLI tool, and copying `clouds.yaml` to appropriate locations.

-  * Install `python-openstackclient` to access OpenStack commands in the console
+  * Install `python-openstackclient` to access OpenStack commands in the console ro maintained release of Koll-Ansible
     ```bash
     $ pip install python-openstackclient -c https://releases.openstack.org/constraints/upper/2025.1
-           ==> for the unmaintained release 2023.1:
+           ==> for unmaintained release, as 2023.1:
                pip install python-openstackclient -c https://opendev.org/openstack/requirements/raw/branch/unmaintained/2023.1/upper-constraints.txt
     ```

-  * Run post-deploy script, create appropriate directories and copy cloud.config file (it will be needed by install-runonce stript in a while to create your first instance):
+  * Run post-deploy script, create appropriate directories and copy cloud.config file (it will be needed in a while by the install-runonce stript to create your first network stack):

     ```